Executive & Strategy

 John Deere made a $100M investment to implement Lean in 2003—and it’s paid off.

-Their long-term investment shows the ROI of persistent, disciplined change.
+This long-term John Deere lean production initiative demonstrates the ROI of persistent, disciplined change.

 Intel brings Lean to the semiconductor industry with astounding results.